pfheatwole/thesis/source/paraglider_geometry.rst

 because turbulence is such a high frequency signal I'd never be able to estimate it from IGC data anyway.]]

+* See :cite:`wild2009AirworthinessRequirementsHanggliders`, pg26 for
+  a discussion of harness dimensions

 Case Study
 ==========